xalor-ops/NovaLauncher/README.md

 ### Installing Amethyst
 #### Release build (TrollStore)
-1. Download an IPA of Amethyst in [Releases](https://github.com/AngelAuraMC/Amethyst-iOS/releases).
+1. Download an IPA of Nova in [Releases](https://github.com/xalor-ops/NovaLauncher/releases).
 2. Open the package in TrollStore using the share menu.

 #### Release build (AltStore/SideStore trusted source)
 These builds will be available soon, stay tuned.

-#### Nightly builds
-*These builds can contain game-breaking bugs.
-Use with caution.*
-1. Download an IPA build of Amethyst in the [Actions tab](https://github.com/AngelAuraMC/Amethyst-iOS/actions).
-2. Open the downloaded IPA in your sideloading app to install.

 #### Nightly builds (AltStore/SideStore trusted sources)
 These builds will be available soon, stay tuned.

 ### Enabling JIT
-Amethyst makes use of **just-in-time compilation**, or JIT, to provide usable speeds for the end user.
+Nove makes use of **just-in-time compilation**, or JIT, to provide usable speeds for the end user.
 JIT is not supported on iOS without the application being debugged, so workarounds are required to enable it.
 You can use this chart to determine the best solution for you and your setup.
 | Application         | AltStore | SideStore | StikDebug | TrollStore | Jitterbug          | Jailbroken |
 |---------------------|----------|-----------|-----------|------------|--------------------|------------|
 | Requires ext-device | Yes      | Yes (#)   | Yes (#)   | No         | If VPN unavailable | No         |